Columbus, PA

 1 Year decline

-The most common employment sectors for those who live in Columbus, PA, are Manufacturing (99 people), Health Care & Social Assistance (54 people), and Retail Trade (39 people).
+The most common employment sectors for those who live in Columbus, PA, are Manufacturing (99 people), Health Care & Social Assistance (43 people), and Accommodation & Food Services (28 people).
 This chart shows the share breakdown of the primary industries for residents of Columbus, PA, though some of these residents may live in Columbus, PA and work somewhere else.
 Census data is tagged to a residential address, not a work address.

 View Data